The Call for Proposals is now closed

 From 7 minutes talks to describe one straightforward use-case or concept, to 15 minutes to expand over a single larger idea with examples, to 35 minutes with a very rich, full-fledged and well articulated concept or historical walkthrough.

 Go one step further and consider an already experienced audience and do deep-dives on a topic from the very beginning.

 We will have a mix of short (4h) and long (8h) workshops.
 You’ll be guiding your class through a specific topic, with a strong mix of hands-on exercises and lectures.

-Your proposal will be peer reviewed by experts in the IxDA community or our workshop selection committee.
+Your proposal are peer reviewed by experts in the IxDA community or our workshop selection committee.

-We will review based on quality, the speaker’s experience, and how well it aligns with the conference themes and other presentations.
+We are reviewing based on quality, the speaker’s experience, and how well it aligns with the conference themes and other presentations.

 Diversity and Accessibility